Monthly Archives: February 2015

 A view of the diorama from the catwalk high above.
 It’s checkup time for the Gettysburg Cyclorama painting.
 Conservator David Olin at the top of the painting in the background.
 Gettysburg National Military Park’s largest artifact requires special care and attention.
 To ensure that the…

 A number of people have tackled this question.
 Historian William G. Thomas III discusses it here.
-Historian Dennis Frye speaks about it here: You can see historian William Freehling on it here and here.
+You can see historian William Freehling on it here and here.
 Virginia is another Upper South state.
 Their secession is more complex than the secessions of the Lower South.
 Add to that the fact that the state didn’t publish […]

 Here’s Ranger Dan Vermilya giving a really outstanding lecture on what four of the post-Civil War presidents who were Civil War veterans did in the Civil War.
 He did not include U.S. Grant or Andrew Johnson, as they are fairly well known.
 He focuses on Rutherford B. Hayes, James A. Garfield, Benjamin Harrison, and William […]